serock/secure-boot-scripts/docs/example-dell-windows.md

 # Example: Dell Inspiron 3847 / Windows 10

+## Initial Secure Boot Changes

-The secure boot configuration was updated by following the [Mitigation deployment guidelines](https://support.microsoft.com/en-us/topic/how-to-manage-the-windows-boot-manager-revocations-for-secure-boot-changes-associated-with-cve-2023-24932-41a975df-beb2-40c1-99a3-b3ff139f832d#bkmk_mitigation_guidelines) for CVE-2023-24932.
+The secure boot configuration was updated by following Microsoft's [Mitigation deployment guidelines](https://support.microsoft.com/en-us/topic/how-to-manage-the-windows-boot-manager-revocations-for-secure-boot-changes-associated-with-cve-2023-24932-41a975df-beb2-40c1-99a3-b3ff139f832d#bkmk_mitigation_guidelines) for CVE-2023-24932.
+Afterwards, the secure boot configuration had the following certificates.

-## PK certificate
+### PK certificate

-Not only did Dell use an insecure Platform Key, the `PK` certificate expired in 2018.
+The `PK` certificate, which should not have been used and has expired.

 ```
 Version: 3 (0x2)